DigitalPublishingToolkit/NN09/md/10Rules.md

 NSA, we have no qualms, for instance, in sending private information to friends via Google Mail.
-To use an analogy, although passersby could notify authorities if they noticed you violating parking rules, you would do it in front of them anyway, but maybe not in front of a police officer.
+To use an analogy, although passersby could notify authorities if they noticed you violating parking rules, you would do it in front of them anyway - but maybe not in front of a police officer.
 Risk is a concept that is perpetually calculated and recalculated, taking into account the likelihood and intensity of expected punishments.
-In the same way that we distinguish between a resident and a police officer noticing our illegal parking, we can differentiate between Google collecting our data to show us advertisements, and the BKA collecting our data because it suspects us of a crime.
+In the same way that we distinguish between a resident and a police officer noticing our illegal parking, we can differentiate between Google collecting our data to show us advertisements, and the Federal Police collecting our data because it suspects us of a crime.

 Those with power over me are those who can discipline me.
 Punishment does not always involve physical violence.
 Social ostracism, deprivation